 If you need medical care after a car crash, follow these tips to give yourself the best chance of healing fully from your injuries and getting the fair compensation you deserve if the crash was not your fault.

-When to Go to the Hospital After an Accident
+When Should I Go to the Hospital After an Accident?

 What to Do When You Get to the Hospital

 When you get to the hospital, first make sure the hospital will accept your health insurance.
 Then, there are a few things you should make sure you do:

 - Tell the doctors about all your symptoms.
 Some major injuries, such as back problems, begin with only a minor ache.
 Now is not the time to act tough.
 Describe everything that hurts anywhere on your body, no matter how minor it may seem.
 This will ensure you get the proper treatment for your injuries.

 - Give a short explanation of the crash.
 Though you should be clear about what your body underwent during the crash, you should avoid talking about the cause of the crash and who you think is at fault.